-This is an excellent result in this case since it is the body’s way of rapidly flushing out all poisons.
+This is an excellent result in this case.
+It is the body’s way of rapidly flushing out all poisons.

 Emotional results of abdominal massage

-I have had several clients who remembered long forgotten events or traumas during the belly massage session and released them through crying, intense breathing, and vivid recalls resulting in recognizing the old wounds and letting them go.
+I have had several clients who remembered long-forgotten events or traumas during the belly massage session.
+They succeeded in releasing them through crying, intense breathing, and vivid recall resulting in recognizing the old wounds and letting them go.